 And so I’ve always steered clear of the term and title, choosing instead to simply focus upon offering nourishment for body and soul as my path, both public and private, whether that role was bodyworker, coach/guide, chef, or as a writer.
 Indeed, it is one of the central, recurring themes in this weekly column: what nourishes the bodysoul?

-This past weekend’s retreat to the redwoods marked the culmination of that journey — at least to the extent that I am able to perceive it now — and brought me back to center; embracing my work as a healer, understanding that is what my soul came back here to do in this lifetime.
+This past weekend’s retreat to the redwoods marked the culmination of that journey — at least to the extent that I am able to perceive it now — and brought me back to center; embracing my deeper work, understanding that is what my soul came back here to do in this lifetime.
 More than that, it means finally picking up the term and placing it across my chest: healer.

 “A healer who writes,” is what I just yesterday updated my website biography to read.